d-quint/Undead_Game/README.md

 ## CONTRIBUTING

-This was made possible by the combined efforts of:
+This was made possible by the combined efforts of GROUP 50/50 -2:

-- me
 - John Christian Paglinawan
+- Dane Ross Quintano
 - Dharmveer Sandhu